obsidian-community/obsidian-hub/01 - Community/Events/Gems of the Year 2021.md

 ### Voting

-After nomination period ends, we will open up polls so that you can vote for your favorite entries.
+After the nomination period ends, we will open up polls so that you can vote for your favorite entries.

 Only nominated entries can be voted for, so if you want to vote for something, please make sure it's nominated, either by you or by someone else.